calimero-archive/docs/docs/getting_started/bridge_console.md

 ### Register FT token

-Once you have successfully installed your FT connector, you can proceed to register your fungible token (FT).
-During the registration process the FT connector contract executes a call to the `storage_deposit` function on the specified FT contract.
+To bridge your FT token and transfer it between different chains, you must register the token.
+Registering the token allows you to mint a wrapped FT token on the destination chain and burn it to unlock the original FT token on the source chain.
 To register FT token:

 - Click on the **Register FT** button